Is Your Mattress Causing Back Pain?

-I have slept on hundreds of mattresses, and the one that makes me most pain-free is the Tempur-Pedic.
-If you just bought a new mattress and it’s causing back pain, return it.
-If you’re stuck with it, then move on to the following steps to reduce back pain induced by your mattress.
+If you’re stuck with your bad mattress, then move on to the following steps to reduce back pain induced by your mattress.

 Pro Tip: It’s impossible to know if it’s the right mattress on the showroom floor.
-Take your time on each bed, use your best judgement and only hand over the credit card if there’s a 30-day return policy.
+Take your time on each bed, use your best judgment and only hand over the credit card if there’s a 30-day return policy.
 That way, you and your plus one can make sure it’s perfect.
 The Helix offers a 100 Night Sleep Trial and 10 year warranty which shows they stand by their product.